-The subjects are located within an established residential housing area which lies within Elderslie.
+The subjects are located within a popular residential area which lies centrally within Houston.
 The immediate surrounding area is developed with properties of similar age and character and all usual residential amenities and transport links are available nearby.

-2.0 DESCRIPTION 2.1 Age: Circa.
-65 years old.
+2 2.0 DESCRIPTION 2.1 Age: Approximately 45 years

+subsequently extended

+circa.
+2009.

-The subjects comprise an extended two storey semi-detached house.
+The subjects comprise a substantially extended two storey semi-detached house.